Offering Quality Pest Control Solutions Throughout Washington & Clackamas Counties

 • Found in: Because their nests are open and lack an outer covering, these wasps often build them in enclosed areas, such as attics, outdoor restrooms, dense bushy habitats, and fences.

-• The Sting: Paper wasps are much less aggressive than yellow jackets and hornets but when disturbed or threatened, they can sting repeatedly.
+• The Sting: Paper wasps are much less aggressive than yellow jackets and hornets, but when disturbed or threatened, they can sting repeatedly.

 • Characteristics: Nests are built from wood fiber and plant stems, which can cause damage.